celebrate and support artistic integrity and creative spirit

 2018 Transformative Style – Originality, Revolution, & Repute

-2018 “Transformative Style – Originality, Revolution, & Repute” is a juried fiber arts exhibition embracing how attire and fiber artworks reveal our extraordinary spirits in color, action, and intent.
+This juried fiber arts exhibition embracing how attire and fiber artworks reveal our extraordinary spirits in color, action, and intent.
 All fiberworks that explores how apparel influences and makes a difference in historic consequences, altered narratives, and personal evolution.
 Worn inspiration and reputation, from sublime costumes to heartfelt heirlooms, authenticates individual esthetics and fuses integrity with fabric, fashion, and fate.
-Seasoned or newer creations are welcome.
-Open to all fiber arts media, not just wearable art.